 Congratulations, you’ve been admitted to the UW Flexible Option!

-- Activate your account right away, as these systems are where you will pay your bill, register for courses, and track your degree progress.
-Your university email is the primary account for all program communication, so remember to check your university email on a regular basis.
+Activate your account promptly, as these systems are essential for bill payment, course registration, and monitoring your degree progress.
+Your university email serves as the primary communication channel for all program-related matters, so make sure to check it regularly.

 - Overview of Panther Account Activation